 from notebook.auth import passwd; passwd()

 That command will prompt you to enter a password twice.
-It will then create the sha1 hash that can be used.
+It will create the sha1 hash.
+That hash is used as the app password.

-So now I have a simple mechanism to launch and maintain jupyter notebooks without having to mess about with things on the main o/s.
-It should make using this on different computers child's play.
+So now I have a simple mechanism to launch and maintain jupyter notebooks without having to mess about with things on the current O/S. It should make using this on different computers child's play.